 This is the best piece of advice I feel I can give to non-profit organizations – know your audience.
 Understand their demographics, psychographics, their behavior, their goals, and so on.
 Understand all of this information so that you can speak to them in a targeted, influential way.

 To get to know your audience better use surveys or focus groups to collect information.
 I like to ask questions that unearth demographics and psychographics, such as 1) Why do you give to our organization, 2) What do you like most about our work, 2) What age range do you fall into, and so on.
-Chapter 2 in my book has lots of resources for this.

 Step 2: Create an Audience Profile